Wasserstein Rate Driven CLTs for Markov Chains with Weighted Lipschitz, Sobolev, and Stein Test Functions: Main results

 \end{theorem}

 We next develop a CLT for Markov chains with a compact state space $\myx$.
-Compared to Theorem~\ref{clt_sec2}, this CLT applies to Markov chains that start at any point $x \in \myx$, at the price of imposing slightly more stringent conditions on their convergence rates in Wasserstein distance.} Let $\mathcal{C}$ be the class of all continuous functions on $\myx$. {A Markov chain is said to be weak Feller if $Qc \in \mathcal{C}$ for any $c \in \mathcal{C}$. \begin{lemma}\citep{breiman:1960} Suppose $Q$ is a weak Feller Markov transition function on a compact state space $\myx$ that allows a unique invariant distribution $\bpi$.
-Then for the corresponding Markov chain $\Phi$ with any starting point $X_0=x \in \myx$ and any $\ci \in \mathcal{C}$,
+Compared to Theorem~\ref{clt_sec2}, this CLT applies to Markov chains that start at any point $x \in \myx$, at the price of imposing slightly more stringent conditions on their convergence rates in Wasserstein distance.
+Let $\mathcal{C}$ be the class of all continuous functions on $\myx$. {A Markov chain is said to be weak Feller if $Qc \in \mathcal{C}$ for any $c \in \mathcal{C}$.